TissueImageAnalytics/CoNIC/conic_template/README.md

 This repository contains instructions for creating a valid docker for [CoNIC challenge](https://conic-challenge.grand-challenge.org/Home/) submissions.

-For the preface, submitting docker image has a great advantage that the participants have full control over their algorithm setups and privacy.
-It is also tremendously beneficial for the organizer side as well because we do not need to trouble yourself over each and every different configurations.
-However, for this form of submission to work, it demands strict and clear definition of the I/O between the Grand Challenge platform and the docker image.
+For the preface, submitting a docker image is a great advantage because participants have full control over their algorithm setup and privacy.
+It is also tremendously beneficial for the organizers because we do not need to spend time setting up each different configuration.
+However, it should be noted that for this form of submission to work, we demand a strict definition of the I/O between the Grand Challenge platform and the docker image.

 > **Important**: Any violation on the protocols mentioned below will automatically void your submission results.